adrelanos/aeternity-wiki/Understanding-Aeternity.md

 # What is Aeternity?

 Aeternity is a new type of blockchain that innovates and expands upon existing platforms such as Bitcoin, Ethereum, or Augur.
+Aeternity will use secure smart contracts that interface with real-world data through decentralized oracles.
+Aeternity differs from Ethereum by using trustless Turing-complete state channels to achieve scalability.

 Aeternity is unique in many ways, but the key features being the following:

 - Hybrid PoW
 - Oracle Machine
 - State Channels
 - Off-chain transactions will allow for both increased transaction time as well as improving anonymity when sending and receiving transactions
 - Governance
+- Address naming system

 # What is blockchain?